AYJACKSON-ICS4U/20time-log-due-every-saturday-night-Jmichelle1/README.md

 ## Week 8
 Listening to my song on musescore, I noticed the transitions between some phrases don't quite work, so I'm working on changing them / adding a bar in between.
 ![Screen shot of my song so far](PM.png)

+## Week 9
+I smoothed out a transition between ideas in my song.
+Other than that, I haven't made much progress this week.
+I'm contemplating making a website where I can give people ideas on how to write a song with multiple instruments, based off of my experience.